Wings Club: Activities

-Many notable aviators have delivered speeches at lunches and dinners hosted by the Wings Club.
-The first lunch talk was delivered by Gill Robb Wilson, the president of the National Aeronautic Association and an invited guest of the Wings Club.
-This event was so well received that it was used as the template for monthly lunch speeches.
-The first annual dinner speech was presented by founding club member Eddie Rickenbacker on March 22, 1944.

 Following the record-breaking 1945 Japan–Washington flight made by three U.S. Army Air Force generals in Boeing B-29 Superfortresses, the generals and their crews were invited to a Wings Club dinner held in their honor at the Yale Club.
 B-29 generals Curtis LeMay and Emmett O'Donnell Jr were able to attend, as were other USAAF generals such as Carl Andrew Spaatz and Jimmy Doolittle.

+In 1956, Romanian inventor Henri Coandă spoke to the Wings Club about his early aircraft prototype, the Coandă-1910, ascribing to it novel features so that history would see it as a jet engine experiment.
+This was part of an extended effort by Coandă to redefine his legacy and frame his work as a major stepping stone of the jet age.
+Some aviators such as Martin Caidin believed him, but aviation historian Charles Harvard Gibbs-Smith, joined later by Frank H. Winter, disputed his claims, noting that his "turbo-propulseur" patent was suitable for either air flow or water flow—it certainly did not ignite fuel to create combustion in the exhaust airstream.

 In early 1964, Joseph A. Walker, the chief test pilot for NASA, spoke about NASA's space program, especially about the Lunar Landing Research Vehicle for which he served as project manager.
-Walker expressed great confidence in the likelihood of a successful moon landing but he died two years later in an air collision and never saw the program to completion.
+Walker expressed great confidence in the likelihood of a successful Moon landing but he died two years later in an air collision and never saw the program to completion.

 Also in 1964, founding club member, former club president and retired USAF General Harold Ross Harris implemented the annual "Sight Lecture" series at which a leading aviation notable was to be invited to deliver a lecture adhering generally to "insights, foresights and hindsights" of aviation.
-Each lecture was to be published in book form by the Wings Club.

 Beginning in 1975, the Wings Club selects one or more organizations or individuals each year to be honored with the "Distinguished Achievement Award", conferred at the annual dinner in October.
 The first awardee was aviation pioneer and USAF General Jimmy Doolittle.

 Beginning in 2010, the Wings Club began to recognize organizations or individuals each year to be honored with the "Outstanding Aviator Award", presented at the annual meeting in March.
 The first recipients were the Tuskegee Airmen, the first African American pilots to serve in the US Army Air Corps. during World War II.

 Since 2000, the club has awarded scholarships to aviation and aerospace students, beginning with Maurice Stanley who was studying aviation management at Dowling College, Long Island, New York.